jubishop/Tusk/README.md

 If the `Manage Nicknames` permission is granted: every time a `[region]` is included in a `!register`, that player will have that region prefix added to their server Nickname, wrapped in brackets, such as `[USW]`.

+Note:  Due to Discord permissions, `Tusk` can't change the Nickname of server Owners and Administrators.

 #### Type `!help`

 Once the bot is installed, you can type `!help` to see a list of all possible commands.